salmy101/salmy101/README.md

 ### Hi there 👋🏾, my name is Salma and I am an aspiring fullstack web developer!
-- 🔭 I’m currently working on freelaning a website for a mental health non-profit!!
+- 🔭 I’m currently working on freelaning a note taking app with @awomoussa!!
 - 🌱 I’m currently reviewing JS/HTML/CSS basics with mini projects.
 - 👯 I’m looking to collaborate on beginner projects
 - ⚡ Fun fact: I like reading, so checkout my pinned project called Bookd Up!